typeworld/typeworld/documentation.md

 It needs to be understood that Type.World doesn’t offer a 100% ready turn-key solution.
 It defines the protocol and provides the end user app.

-The fonts and subscriptions are decentrally hosted by each publisher for each of their users.
+The fonts and subscriptions are decentrally hosted by each publisher for their users.
 The central Type.World server will handle the knowledge of subscriptions per Type.World user account for the purpose of backup, synchronization, and invitations.

-The technology is aimed at the following three font sources:
+The technology is aimed at the following three font publishing schemes:

 * Free Fonts
 * Commercial Fonts